tbrown122387/gradeR/README.md

 <!-- badges: end -->

 The goal of `gradeR` is to help grade bunches of `R` script assignment submissions.
-This package has one function called `calcGrades()`, and much of the testing functionality is taken from the `testthat` package.
+This package has two primary functions called `calcGrades()` and `calcGradesForGradescope`, and much of the testing functionality is taken from the `testthat` package.

 ## Installation